AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 There is a {api}**.selectionMode()**{api} method created for changing the selection settings.
 The argument should be one of those: "none", "singleSelect" or "multiSelect".

+The **Shift** key is being used as usual, so ,if you need to select many points, hold **Shift** key while checking them.

-As selection is enabled by default, it might be necessary to switch it off:
+As selection is enabled by default, for some reasons it might be necessary to switch it off:

 ```
 // select disabling